Developing Performant Mobile Apps Part 3: Cross-Platform Apps 2023

 Examples of apps developed using Flutter:

-Xamarin, or should we say .NET for iOS/Android and .NET MAUI, are great for big enterprises — C# is an immensely popular language already.
+.NET MAUI is great for big enterprises — C# is an immensely popular language already.
 The ability to develop for a multitude of platforms using the same platform is a great benefit.
 Being highly opinionated is always a good aspect in environments, where your product will be developed by many developers over many years, often without documentation.

 One thing is certain.
 No matter which one of these frameworks you pick, you will be able to develop a quality app, should you follow the appropriate process.
 If we are to make recommendations, we would definitely recommend React Native, and Xamarin, without hesitation.
 The nuances of all the approaches are far too deep to be discussed in a single article, however.
 If you have any more questions about the topic, feel free to contact Marcin Dąbrowski, our Chief Innovation Officer.